Ladysnake/PlayerAbilityLib/README.md

 public static final AbilitySource FLIGHT_CHARM = Pal.getAbilitySource("mymod", "flight_charm");  // works like an identifier

 @Override
-public TypedActionResult<ItemStack> use(World world, PlayerEntity user, Hand hand) {
+public ActionResult use(World world, PlayerEntity user, Hand hand) {
     if (!world.isClient) {
         if (FLIGHT_CHARM.grants(user, VanillaAbilities.ALLOW_FLYING)) { // check whether the source is granting the ability
             FLIGHT_CHARM.revokeFrom(user, VanillaAbilities.ALLOW_FLYING); // if it is, revoke it